MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 ms.topic: article
 ---

-# Supported UNIX and Linux Operating System Versions
+# Supported UNIX and Linux operating system versions

 The following tables describe the required UNIX and Linux operating systems and package dependencies for System Center 2016 - Operations Manager and version 1801.